cdlc01/Housing_Analysis/Housing_Project.md

 ## Data

 Our dataset contains house sale prices for King County.
 It includes homes sold and the characteristics of those homes.
-For the sake of our regression model, we limited our houses specifically to Seattle and specifically looked closely at:
+For the sake of our grade & condition regression model, we limited our houses specifically to Seattle and specifically looked closely at:

 - Price<br>
 - Grade<br>
 - Condition<br>

+We do also include further columns when modeling what homes might sell for in general in Seattle as well as a a very general model of what a home might sell for even outside of Seattle

 ## Methods